 At the same time, several massive ground searches were mobilized in the Hibbing area, but raised no leads.
 Three reports were received via phone that a vehicle was seen on Highway 73 with its headlights on in the early hours of the morning on June 14.
 The reports place the vehicle about one mile south of the Maple Hill overpass.
 It is unknown whether the vehicle was occupied at the time.
 Paciotti was never found.
 The case was eventually suspended.

-Minnesota Bureau of Criminal Apprehension Cold Case Unit
+Agency Name: Minnesota Bureau of Criminal Apprehension Cold Case Unit

 The Daily Tribune